Skip to main content

 Installing the NGINX Ingress Controller

-Create a namespace to install NGINX to.
+Create a namespace in which NGINX will be installed.

-kubectl create ns <namespace name>
+kubectl create ns $nginx

-Add the NGINX Ingress chart repo to helm and update it.
+Add the NGINX Ingress chart repo to Helm and update it.

 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx